ETH Research Data Management Summer School 2026

-This ETH Summer School is aimed at doctoral students and postdocs within the ETH domain.
-Other staff in the field of data management or data stewardship can may potentially be admitted as well, after consulting with the organisers.
+This ETH Summer School is intended for doctoral students and postdocs from the ETH Domain and partner universities in the ENHANCE coalition.
+Non-academic staff working in data management or data stewardship may also be admitted, after consultation with the organisers.
 The Summer School gives you an extensive overview of research data management (RDM), its principles as well as its practical implications and useful tools for early career scientists.
-Emphasis is placed on the conditions, infrastructure, and services at ETH Zurich.
+Emphasis is placed on best practice examples at ETH Zurich.
+The Summer School builds on the internationally established “FAIR Data” principles.

 Sessions

-- Broad introduction to research data management and aspects of open science
+• Comprehensive introduction to research data management, the FAIR Data principles and aspects of open science

-Sessions include presentations from ETH experts as well as short inputs from ETH professors and will be complemented by practical workshops, where you can immediately apply the knowledge gained during the sessions.
-A marketplace at the end of the Summer School offers the possibility of 1:1 consulting to discuss open questions and problems concerning various topics related to research data management.
-This will also offer the opportunity to get better acquainted with the various expert offices at ETH Zurich.
+Sessions include presentations from experts as well as short inputs from professors and will be complemented by practical workshops, where you can immediately apply the knowledge gained during the sessions.
+A marketplace at the end of the Summer School offers the possibility to discuss open questions and problems concerning various topics related to research data management with experts in one-on-one meetings.

 Git is a version control system for managing changes in code over time and coordinating software development within teams.
 It is a fundamental tool in modern software development.

-If your answer to any of the following questions is “yes”, then working with Git may be of interest to you:
+If your answer to any of the following questions is “yes”, then working with Git might be of interest to you:

-- I want to undo some change in my code I did e.g. weeks ago.
+• I want to undo a change I made to my code, e.g. several weeks ago.

 Focus of the workshop